-The following archaeological background draws on the major published sources for Colchester archaeology (listed below), and also on the Colchester Historic Environment Record, accessed via the Colchester Heritage Network (https://colchesterheritage.co.uk/).
+The following archaeological background draws on the major published sources for Colchester archaeology (listed below) and the Colchester Historic Environment Record, accessed via the Colchester Heritage Network (https://colchesterheritage.co.uk/).

 The proposed development lies within an area of high archaeological potential, specifically, within an area of Roman cemeteries.
-Approximately 700m to the northeast of the site over 700 Roman inhumations were excavated in the 1970s and 1980s in advance of the construction of the Butt Road Police station (CHER MCC481, CAR 9, 4-202).
+Approximately 430m to the north of the site, over 700 Roman inhumations were excavated in the 1970s and 1980s in advance of the construction of the Butt Road Police station (CHER MCC481, CAR 9, 4-202).
 Eighteen Roman inhumation burials were also excavated in 1971 on the west side of the Maldon Road roundabout before the construction of Southway (CAR 9, 261).

-In 1998 an evaluation and excavation was carried out at 47 Butt Road, 30m to the south of the Butt Road cemetery (CAT Report 11 and 58, CHER MCC2799-MCC2801).
+In 1998 an evaluation and excavation was carried out at 47 Butt Road, 30m to the south of the Butt Road cemetery (CAT Report 11 & 58, MCC2799-MCC2801).
 The evaluation revealed a single inhumation with the subsequent excavation revealing a further three Roman inhumations, two in coffins.
-Two of the graves cut a very large early Roman feature, part of the edge of which was observed in a later watching brief.
+Two of the graves cut a very large early Roman feature, part of whose edge was observed in a later watching brief.

-To the immediate east of the site, CAT has undertaken a series of watching briefs, evaluations and excavations over the last fifteen years as part of the Colchester Garrison Urban Village development.
-These revealed hundreds of Roman burials in two distinct cemetery areas to the northeast, east and southeast of the site (CAT Report 412 (Area J1 North CHER, MCC2765): CAT Report 1033 (Area H, CHER, MCC10199-MCC10200)).
-Burials features range from the 1st-4th century AD and include inhumations, urned and unurned cremations, bustum and pyre sites, and evidence of at least one mausoleum.
-A Roman trackway bounded the cemetery area to the south, with the Roman circus (CHER MCC5549, Scheduled monument 35614, NHLE no.1021426) 600m to the northeast.
+To the immediate east-southeast of the site CAT have undertaken a series of watching briefs, evaluations and excavations over the last 15 years as part of the redevelopment of the former Colchester Garrison which revealed hundreds of Roman burials in two distinct cemetery areas to the SE/S/SW, all within an area approximately 30-140m from the site (CAT Report 412 (Area J1 North, MCC2765); CAT Report 1033 (Area H,

+MCC10199-MCC10200)).
+Burials ranged in date from the 1st to the 4th century AD and include inhumations, urned and unurned cremations, bustum and pyre sites, and evidence of at least one mausoleum.
+A Roman trackway bounded the cemetery area to the south, with the Roman circus (MCC5549, Scheduled monument 35614, NHLE no.1021426) 150m to the SE.
 More recent work in this area included an evaluation and excavation on the Water Tower on Butt Road in 2017.
 Roman and post-Roman pits and ditches were found during the evaluation (CAT Report 1079).
-A single Roman cremation burial was found during the following monitoring work (CAT Report 1158).
-200m to the southeast, in land formerly occupied Goojerat Barracks, CAT undertook an evaluation in 2007-8 (CAT Report 456) followed by an excavation in 2010 (CAT Report 588).
-The evaluation identified the presence of Late Iron Age and early Roman ditches in the configuration indicating a rectangular enclosure, possibly containing the remains of a robbed out Roman building.
-The excavation focussed on this part of the site but predominantly multi-phased ditches forming a series of enclosures were seen.
-A trapezoidal enclosure contained a well, groups of pits, postholes and beam slots, most likely forming part of a domestic structure.
+A single Roman cremation burial was found during the following monitoring work in (CAT Report 1158).

-To the north and south of the site on the western side of Butt Road there have been a number of burial related finds spots recorded on the HER including Roman burials in Beaconsfield Avenue (CHER MCC1901, MCC2436 and MCC2501) and on Errington Road (CHER MCC1451 and MCC7686).
+To the immediate north and south of the site on the western side of Butt Road there have been a number of burial related finds spots recorded on the HER including Roman burials in Beaconsfield Avenue (MCC1901, MCC2436 and MCC2501) and on Errington Road (MCC1451 and MCC7686).

 Butt Road itself has been in use as a road for an extensive period.
-It dates back to at least the medieval period where documentary records refer to it as Holmer's Lane in 1407.
-It was later renamed Butt Lane after rifle butts were located there (CHER MCC2418).
-There are a number of find spots recorded in close proximity to the site for Roman coins, including two 4th century AD coins at 110 Butt Road (CHER MCC1247), coins found in the garden at 132 Butt Road (CHER MCC1326) a 3rd century AD coin found at 143 Butt Road (CHER MCC1202) and a 1st century AD coin found in the garden of 173 Butt Road (CHER MCC1200).
+It dates back to at least the medieval period where documentary records refer to it as Holmer's Lane in 1407, it was later renamed Butt Lane after rifle butts located there (MCC2418).
+There are a number of find spots recorded in close proximity to the site for Roman coins, including 110 Butt Road (MCC1247), 132 Butt Road (CHER MCC1326) and 143 Butt Road (MCC1202).